 - The insurance cover you select under OneCare may not provide the appropriate cover for your needs.
 Your financial adviser can help you decide on the insurance that is most appropriate for your specific needs and circumstances. - The maximum amount of the insurance cover you select may not be sufficient to provide adequate insurance cover for the life insured in the event of illness or injury. - Applications for cover and future increases may not be available to the life insured due to health reasons.
-Existing policies should not be cancelled or allowed to lapse until the new cover is accepted and current. - If we do not receive the premiums within 30 days of the due date, we may cancel or terminate the policy by writing to you in accordance with our legal rights, and we may not assess any claim which arises after the due date. - If you do not comply with your duty of disclosure, we may cancel your policy and/or cover and not pay any claim.
-The duty of disclosure is explained below.
+Existing policies should not be cancelled or allowed to lapse until the new cover is accepted and current. - If we do not receive the premiums within 30 days of the due date, we may cancel or terminate the policy by writing to you (if your policy is OneCare or OneCare Super) or to the Trustee (if your policy is OneCare External Master Trust) in accordance with our legal rights, and we may not assess any claim which arises after the due date. - If you do not comply with your duty of disclosure, we may cancel your policy and/or cover and not pay any claim.
+The duty of disclosure is explained below. - For OneCare External Master Trust and OneCare policies issued to the Trustee of an SMSF, any benefits payable under your policy are paid to the Trustee of your Master Trust or SMSF as applicable.
+The release of these benefits by the Trustee to you will be subject to the Trust Deed of the Master Trust or SMSF and any relevant superannuation laws.
+For information on whether and when benefits can be released to you, please consult your Trustee or your financial adviser. - You will need to satisfy a condition of release to access a benefit through OneCare Super.
+Please refer to 'When your benefits can be paid to you' on page 97 for conditions of release.